getsling/getsling-api-docs/docs/oauth.md

 }
 ```

-Vast majority of properties returned are standard OAuth2 claims, so the property naming is not accidental.
+Vast majority of properties returned are [standard OAuth2 claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), so the naming is not accidental.